Tweaking V Model to Accelerate GMP Automation’s and Address Data Integrity Issues

 The platforms offer

-Way forward for pharma organisations
+The way forward for pharma organizations

-Way forward for IT organisations
+Way forward for IT organizations

 In India’s Foremost Pharma & Biotech Magazine